Flowminder/FlowKit/flowetl/deployment_example/README.md

 Next, set relevant environment variables for FlowDB and FlowETL.
-Most of them are pre-defined in `defaults.env`, but we need to set the path to the local clone of the FlowKit repo manually.
+Most of them are pre-defined in `defaults.env`, but we need to set the path to the local clone of the FlowKit repo manually (this variable is needed to build the docker images for FlowDB and FlowETL).

 ```bash
 set -a && source ./defaults_flowkit.env && set +a